top of page

 Upgrading the toilets

-Our work to upgrade the toilets was completed in December 2023 – and we held a ‘grand opening’ at the Christmas Village Lunch, where villagers had the opportunity to see the work – and perhaps even use the new toilet themselves.
+Our work to upgrade the toilets was completed in December 2023 – and we held a ‘grand opening’ at the Christmas Village Lunch, where villagers had the opportunity to see the work – and perhaps even use the new toilets themselves.

 To fund this work, we won £10,000 in grants from Amberley Parish Council, Horsham District Council and the National Lottery.
 Our fundraising events, together with donations, raised the remaining £7,000.